 The Bat Whispers falls into a genre of films that were big at the end of the silent era – this author has given them the name of Old Dark House thrillers – along with other films such as The Unholy Three (1925), The Cat and the Canary (1927), The Gorilla (1927), The Unknown Terror (1927) and The Terror (1928).
 Most of these were based on stage plays and usually set in old mansions and feature a heroine and several comic characters being menaced by a masked figure.
 They are interesting in that, while many spooky elements are regularly evoked, they in actuality eschew any element of the supernatural, usually revealing the proceedings to be mundane in an absurdly contrived twist of the plot.

 The Bat Whispers is based on the book The Circular Staircase (1908) by murder mystery writer Mary Roberts Rinehart.
 This was filmed in a lost silent film version The Circular Staircase (1915), Rinehart then adapted the book as the play The Bat (1920), which was a great hit on Broadway.
 This was filmed as The Bat (1926), the first of the Old Dark House films, which is notable for Roland West’s extraordinary visuals.
+The first few yeas of the sound era saw many of the hits of the silent period remade with the benefit of dialogue and The Bat Whispers was a sound remake of The Bat.
 The play was later remade as The Bat (1959) with Agnes Moorehead and Vincent Price.

 The Bat Whispers is still essentially a stage play.
 It is as much a comedy as it is a thriller.
 There is a good deal of knockabout comedy, which is conducted with a great deal of energy by director Roland West and his cast.
 Maude Eburne in particular is hilarious as the panic-prone maid.
 Even though there is no music score (this was made only three years into the sound era), the film has a wonderfully snappy pace, bouncing between humour and sinister stylised effect without a misstep.